fosterushka/fosterushka/README.md

 Ayo wagwan lads 🤣, I'm [idevmans!](https://github.com/idevmans) 👋

-I'm , a passionate self-taught fullstack web developer.
+I'm , a passionate self-taught fullstack web and mobile developer.

 - 👨‍💻 I’m currently working for a company
 - 🗑️ Web is too overloaded with a garbage tools.